Giant shoes of Marikina

-A giant pair of shoes made in Marikina, Philippines is a city attraction and was known for being the world's largest shoes according to Guinness World Records.
-The city nicknamed "Shoe Capital of the Philippines" is known for its shoe-making industry.
+A pair of giant shoes made in Marikina, Philippines, were a city attraction and were known for being the world's largest shoes according to Guinness World Records.
+The city, nicknamed "Shoe Capital of the Philippines", is known for its shoe-making industry.

 Conception

 The Marikina city government, known for its shoe-making industry, under Mayor Marides Fernando is responsible for the creation of two giant shoes.
 The crafting of the shoes were part of a bid to break the Guinness World Records on the "largest shoes in the world" as well as an attempt to boost the city's reputation in shoe-making globally.

 Crafting and dimensions

 Marikina's giant shoes were made by Colossal Footwear, a 9-shoemaker team consisting of Norman Arada, Florinio de Asis, Daniel Cotter, Noel Cox, Arman Javier, Cesar Paz, Arthur Rivera, Emmanuel Samson, and Romel Villareal.
 They decided to make a pair of men's shoes for stability and were hesitant of making high-heeled women's shoes.
 Bulacan-based The Valenzuela Tannery was responsible for supplying the natural leather used for the making of the giant shoes.
 The shoes, which has a size of 753 according to French shoe size standards, took 77 days of crafting to be finished.
 The shoes costed ₱1.2 million (US$23,076) and each has a dimension of 5.5 × 2.35 × 1.83 m The footwear are Oxford shoes.